 Apply online with your CV and Covering Letter.
 If you are an Oranga Tamariki employee already, please ensure you apply with a log in using your Oranga Tamariki email address.
 If you have any questions about role, please contact Info_recruit@ot.govt.nz

-Hurry as applications for this role close on Sunday 29th January 2023
+Hurry as applications close on Thursday 9th February 2023

 At Oranga Tamariki—Ministry for Children, our highest priority is the safety and welfare of our kaimahi and the tamariki and whānau we support.
 Many of our roles require our kaimahi to be fully vaccinated against COVID-19, in line with the COVID-19 Public Health response 2021 and in accordance with Oranga Tamariki's Vaccination Policy.